An Empirical Analysis of Fairness Notions under Differential Privacy: Background

-That is, the model should have the same precision across sensitive groups.
-Predictive rate parity is achieved if the positive predictive values in the subgroups are close to each other.
-Precision stands for the number of the true positives divided by the total number of examples predicted positive within a group.
-As for the previous notions, we will assess maximum predictive parity difference across groups, meaning that a difference of $0$ mean that the classifier achieves the same precision score for all groups.
+where $\hat{Y}$ is the predicted label, $A$ is the protected attribute, and $Y$ is the ground truth label~\cite{hardt2016equality}.
+Unlike demographic parity, equalized odds uses the ground truth label to ensure equality of treatment, thereby eliminating the laziness issue mentioned above.
+However, equalized odds can be problematic when the target variable is inherently biased (e.g., a university admissions process that has historically discriminated against a particular group), as this can result in the propagation of existing biases~\cite{castelnovo2022clarification}.

+\paragraph{Predictive Parity.} A classifier satisfies the predictive parity constraint when it has the same precision for all subgroups.
+More formally, this can be expressed as:

+where $Y$ is the ground truth label, $A$ is the protected attribute, and $\hat{Y}$ is the predicted label~\cite{chouldechova2017fair}.
+Contrary to demographic parity and equalized odds, predictive parity evaluates subgroups based on the model's predictions ($\hat{Y}$) rather than the actual outcomes ($Y$).
+This approach is often more practical, as prediction-based metrics can be assessed immediately after the model makes decisions, while true outcomes can only be observed in retrospect~\cite{castelnovo2022clarification}

-It is important to note that independence, separation and sufficiency cannot hold at the same time in conjuction with one another \citep[see][Chapter 3]{barocas-hardt-narayanan}: it means that when one assess datasets like the ones we use in the present work, where the sensitive attribute is not independent from the target label, imposing more than one fairness criteria at the same time will only leave degenerate solutions.
+As a general point, it is important to recognize that independence, separation, and sufficiency cannot all hold simultaneously \cite[Chapter 3]{barocas-hardt-narayanan}.
+This means that in datasets like those used in this paper, where the sensitive attributes are correlated with the target label, attempting to enforce more than one fairness criterion may lead to no feasible solution or a trivial model that performs poorly.

-\section{Related Work}
+\subsection{Related Work}

-In this section, we discuss some papers approaching fairness concerns under differential privacy.
-In \citep{DBLP:conf/nips/BagdasaryanPS19}, several datasets were used to study the impact of DP-SGD on underrepresented groups.
-Training on the data of the underrepresented subgroups produces larger gradients.
-Thus, clipping more substantially biases these gradient values and limits the inﬂuence of their data on the model.
-They also show that random noise addition has the biggest impact on the underrepresented inputs.
-However, in some of the experiments, the group membership is confused with the class labels, and minorities are introduced artificially via under-sampling.
-The impact of differential privacy on a given fairness notion is not considered.
+In this section, we review existing work that addresses fairness concerns in the context of differential privacy.

+\citet{bagdasaryan2019differential} investigates the impact of DP-SGD on underrepresented groups using several image and text datasets.
+The study finds the data from underrepresented subgroups produces larger gradients, causing the clipping operation to disproportionately limit their influence on the learned model.
+It is also shown that the random noise introduced by DP-SGD has a more significant impact on these groups.
+However, in some experiments, group membership is confused with class labels, and underrepresented groups are artificially created through under-sampling.
+The authors do not address how differential privacy impacts specific fairness notions.